 - Configure the source and destination instances.

 Section Parameter Description N/A Synchronization Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
-Source Instance Details Instance Type The value of this parameter is set to PolarDB Instance and cannot be changed.
-Instance Region The region of the source instance.
-The region is the same as the source region that you selected when you purchased the data synchronization instance.
+Source Instance Details Instance Type This parameter is set to PolarDB Instance and cannot be changed.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
-PolarDB Instance ID Select the ID of the source PolarDB cluster.
+PolarDB Instance ID Select the ID of the source PolarDB-O cluster.
 Database Name Enter the name of the source database.
-Database Account Enter the privileged account of the source PolarDB cluster.
-For more information about how to create a privileged database account, see Create a database account.
-Database Password Enter the password of the source database account.
-Destination Instance Details Instance Type Select an instance type based on where the user-created Kafka cluster is deployed.
-In this example, select User-Created Database with Public IP Address.Note If you select other instance types, you must prepare the environment that is required for the database.
+Database Account Enter the privileged account of the source PolarDB-O cluster.
+For more information about how to create a privileged database account, see Create database accounts.
+Database Password Enter the password of the database account.
+Destination Instance Details Instance Type Select an instance type based on the deployment of the self-managed Kafka cluster.
+In this example, select User-Created Database with Public IP Addres.Note If you select other instance types, you must deploy the network environment for the Kafka cluster.
 For more information, see Preparation overview.
-Instance Region The region of the destination instance.
-The region is the same as the destination region that you selected when you purchased the data synchronization instance.
+Instance Region The destination region that you selected on the buy page.
 You cannot change the value of this parameter.
-ECS Instance ID Select the ID of the ECS instance on which the Kafka cluster is deployed.
+ECS Instance ID Select the ID of the Elastic Compute Service (ECS) instance on which the Kafka cluster is deployed.
 Database Type Select Kafka.
 Port Number Enter the service port number of the Kafka cluster.
 The default port number is 9092.
 Database Account Enter the username that is used to log on to the Kafka cluster.
-If authentication is disabled for the Kafka cluster, you do not need to enter the username.
-Database Password Enter the password of the cluster account.
-If authentication is disabled for the Kafka cluster, you do not need to enter the password.
+If no authentication is enabled for the Kafka cluster, you do not need to enter the username.
+Database Password Enter the password that corresponds to the username.
+If no authentication is enabled for the Kafka cluster, you do not need to enter the password.
 Topic Click Get Topic List, and select a topic name from the drop-down list.
-Kafka Version Select the version of the user-created Kafka cluster.
+Kafka Version Select the version of the self-managed Kafka cluster.
 Encryption Select Non-encrypted or SCRAM-SHA-256 based on your business and security requirements.

 - In the lower-right corner of the page, click Set Whitelist and Next.

-Note DTS adds the CIDR blocks of DTS servers to the whitelist of the source PolarDB cluster and the inbound rule of the destination ECS instance.
+Note DTS adds the CIDR blocks of DTS servers to the whitelist of the PolarDB-O cluster and the inbound rule of the ECS instance.
 This ensures that DTS servers can connect to the source cluster and the destination instance.

 - Select the objects to be synchronized.

 Setting Description Select the objects to be synchronized Select one or more tables from the Available section and click the icon to move the tables to the Selected section.
-You can select only tables as the objects to be synchronized.Note DTS maps the table names to the topic name that you select in step 6.
+You can select only tables as the objects to be synchronized.Note DTS maps the table names to the topic name that you select in Step 6.
 If you want to change the topic name, you can move the pointer over the table and click Edit.
 You must specify a topic that exists in the Kafka cluster.
 For more information, see Specify the name of an object in the destination instance.
 Select the data format used in Kafka The data that is synchronized to the Kafka cluster is stored in the Avro or SharePlex JSON format.
 For more information, see Data formats of a Kafka cluster.
 Select the policy for synchronizing data to Kafka partitions Select a synchronization policy based on your business requirements.
 For more information, see Specify the policy for synchronizing data to Kafka partitions.